jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 But if it has a reference line it is regarded no more than a reference or call to a procedure.
 The target of the line is considered the procedure itself or the *definition* of the procedure.

+*A is the reference, B is the definition:*
 ![](images/Symbol%20Language%20(2004).098.jpeg)

-*A is the reference, B is the definition.*
+*A is the procedure reference, B is the definition:*
 ![](images/Symbol%20Language%20(2004).099.jpeg)

-*A is the procedure reference, B is the definition.*

 #### Multiple Redirection and Final Targets